 Additionally, I also use role-playing with the younger grades in order to show them the importance of being aware of “Stranger Danger” and how strangers may attempt to fool young children.

 Now here’s the deal – it’s not easy tackling heavy-duty problems like this in an assembly program.
 In fact, the subject is SO heavy, that many of the big names in the assembly market don’t even offer such a program anymore.
 Personally, I feel that’s a shame.
-Because I’ve been offering the program for over 20 years, I’m an expert at not only making sure the topics and lessons stay modern but I also take pains to ensure that the material is delivered with a light touch, using magic, music, and audience interaction to keep everyone rivetted.
+Because I’ve been offering the program for over 20 years, I’m an expert at not only making sure the topics and lessons stay modern but I also take pains to ensure that the material is delivered with a light touch, using magic, music, and audience interaction to keep everyone riveted.
 I never treat the subject flippantly but I also am not too heavy-handed.
-It’s a balancing act your school’s guidance counselors will REALLY appreciate!
+It’s a balancing act your school’s counselors will REALLY appreciate!

 Key Learning Points: